Lab 10: Choose-Your-Own-Adventure with AI

 - Set

-since we received a response
+waitingtoFalsesince we received a response.

 Task 3: Handle User Choices (YOU DO THIS)

-function that processes user input and prepares server requests.
+Add a request_next_chunk function that processes user input and prepares server requests.

 def request_next_chunk(world: GameWorld, choice_num: int) -> Tuple[GameWorld, str]: